 Break up the thatch layer to allow the top dressing material to penetrate the surface.
 You can use a rake or hire an aerator to separate the thatch easily.

 Step 3.
 Mow the grass

 Mow your turf as short as possible, but not too short that it causes damage to your grass.
-Not sure what grass length you should aim for?
-Here’s a quick guide on how to mow your lawn the right way.

 Step 4: Clear your lawn of thatch and other debris

 Remove grass clippings, dried leaves, dirt, and other debris that can hamper your top dressing material from permeating the surface.

 While overseeding isn’t necessary, spreading a few grass seeds on your lawn can give you more grass yield.

 Step 6: Fling the top dressing material